Team-Uniken/api.relid.uniken.com/source/index.md

 Most importantly, this is the phase when the <u>API runtime establishes an agent-authenticated session with the REL-ID platform</u> backend and <u>bootstraps the DNA for subsequent connectivity with both REL-ID platform services as well as the configured backend enterprise services</u>

-The following information is supplied by the API-client application to the initialization routing:
+The following information is supplied by the API-client application to the initialization routine:

  * Agent information (available as a base64-encoded blob, upon provisioning a new agent REL-ID on a commercially licensed REL-ID Gateway Manager)
  * Callback methods/functions that the API runtime will use to communicate with the API-client application (status/error notifications, device context/fingerprint retrieval)